A great cold treat for a hot summer night in these 2 fresh fruit sorbet.

 - 1 cup watermelon, cut into 1/2 inch cubes, frozen

-- In a food processor or blender, process fruit until they are small chunks and add in simple syrup and lemon or lime juice
+In a food processor or blender, process fruit until they are small chunks and add in simple syrup and juice.

-- Serve immediately or store in freezer until ready.
+Serve immediately or store in freezer until ready to serve.

 If you liked this recipe, don’t forget to subscribe for new (and of course free) recipes by entering your email address on the side bar (and get all the recipes delivered to your inbox when we post), so you don’t miss out on a thing.
 You can find us on Facebook, Instagram, Pinterest and Twitter!